Sunshine Coast Road Trip

 Day 5: Texada Island to Roberts Creek

 Pack up camp and head back to the ferry to Powell River (Blubber Bay-Westview).
 Drive to Saltery Bay and take the next ferry to Earls Cove (you will pay the ferry fee travelling in this direction).
 Continue back along the Sunshine Coast Highway stopping at any point to enjoy one of the inviting lakes along the way.
+We are almost at the end of our Vancouver to Texada Island road trip.

 Arrive back in Roberts Creek for dinner time and grab a table at the Gumboot Restaurant.
 Tables are available both inside and outside where there is a grassy area for children to play.
 Service is fast and friendly and the BCCLT burger and the Thai noodle salad are not to be missed.